Team-2502/Team-2502.github.io/_programming/Code-Structure.md

 # Autonomous

-There will be a package for autonomous "ingredients" and autonomous "recipies".
+There will be a package for autonomous "ingredients" and autonomous "recipes".
 In general, "ingredients" extend `Command`, while "recipes" extend `CommandGroup`.